-2011 China Public Holiday Schedule was announcedby the State Council of China recently.
-A glimpse to the schedule will betteryour vacation & traveling in the country, either participating in special culturalactivities or avoiding the festive crowds.
+2011 China Public Holiday Schedule was announced by the State Council of China recently.
+A glimpse of the schedule will better know your vacation & traveling in the country, helping you to participate in special cultural activities or avoid the crowds in festivals.

 2011 China Public Holiday Schedule